 Memory foam made its debut in 1966 when NASA’s Ames Research Center was commissioned to improve the safety of spacecraft cushions.
 That’s right!
 This foam was originally created for astronauts, in order to reduce the amount of pressure their bodies were subjected to through G-Force.
 It wouldn’t be until much later on that this product would take the form of memory foam mattresses.
-At this point in time, memory foam was referred to as “slow spring back foam” as a result of its unique properties.
+At this point in time, this foam was referred to as “slow spring back foam” as a result of its unique properties.
 The product was later on commercialised for use in medical equipment, in order to reduce patient body tension and in sports equipment such as helmet linings for American football players.

 NASA released the foam into the public domain in the early 1980’s, almost twenty years after its original development.
 At this point in time, however, very few companies were willing to work with the product.
 This was due to the fact that the production methods for creating it then were complex, unreliable and costly.
-Once the production costs for memory foam began to decline, more and more companies began to pick it up as a viable means to produce new and exciting memory foam mattresses.
-Nowadays we use this foam in a variety of applications such as within wheelchair seating, memory foam mattresses, pillows, sheets and more!
+Once the production costs for memory foam began to decline, more and more companies began to pick it up as a viable means to produce new and exciting mattresses.
+Nowadays we use this foam in a variety of applications such as within wheelchair seating, memory foam mattresses, pillows and more!

 Purchase Memory Foam From GB Foam Direct

-We at GB Foam Direct, specialise in using memory foam within a variety of applications (including in memory foam mattresses).
+We at GB Foam Direct, specialise in using memory foam within a variety of applications (including in mattresses).
 We can create bespoke foam products suitable to meet any requirements.
 Our subsidiary brand Lion Mattresses also stock a phenomenal range of memory foam mattresses at unbelievable prices.
 Alternatively, if you’d like to purchase a different memory foam product from GB Foam Direct, visit our foam cut to size page.

 Why Choose GB Foam For Your Foam Cut To Size?